deeptivu/hdinsight.github.io/spark/spark-performance.md

 Three key parameters that are often adjusted to tune Spark configurations to improve application requirements are spark.executor.instances, spark.executor.cores, and spark.executor.memory.

 Depending on your Spark workload, you may determine that a non-default Spark configuration provides more optimized Spark job executions.
 You should perform benchmark testing with sample workloads to validate any non-default cluster configurations.
 Some of the common parameters that you may consider adjusting are:

-  --num-executors sets the number of executors.
+  --num-executors sets the number of executors

-  --executor-cores sets the number of cores for each executor.
+  --executor-cores sets the number of cores for each executor

-  --executor-memory controls the memory size (heap size) of each executor on Apache Hadoop YARN, and you'll need to leave some memory for execution overhead.
+  --executor-memory controls the memory size (heap size) of each executor on Apache Hadoop YARN, and you'll need to leave some memory for execution overhead

 When configuring a spark application like below, make sure that the parameters value is within the available resources at the time.
 Otherwise, the job will wait until the resources are available.